Harmonic morphisms from five-dimensional Lie groups: Introduction

 \section{Introduction}

-Harmonic morphisms $\phi:(M,g)\to(N,h)$ between Riemannian manifolds are solutions to over-determined non-linear systems of partial differential equations determined by the geometric data of the manifolds involved.
+Harmonic morphisms $\phi:(M,g)\to(N,h)$ between Riemannian manifolds are maps which preserve Laplace's equation.
+They are solutions to over-determined non-linear systems of partial differential equations determined by the geometric data of the manifolds involved.
 For this reason, harmonic morphisms are difficult to find and have no general existence theory, not even locally.
-It is therefore important to develop tools for manufacturing examples and thereby prove existence in special cases.
+It is therefore important to develop tools for manufacturing examples and thereby to prove existence in special cases.

 We are interested in complex-valued harmonic morphisms from Riemannian homogeneous spaces.
-It is well-known that any symmetric space, which is not $G_2/\SO 4$ or its non-compact dual, carries local harmonic morphisms and even global solutions exist if the space is of non-compact type, see \cite{Gud-Sve-4}.
-Here we focus our attention on the Riemannian Lie groups as homogeneous spaces.
+It is well-known that any symmetric space, which is neither $G_2/\SO 4$ nor its non-compact dual, carries local harmonic morphisms and even global solutions exist if the space is of non-compact type, see \cite{Gud-Sve-4}.
+Here we focus our attention on Riemannian Lie groups as homogeneous spaces.

 In \cite{Gud-Sve-5}, \cite{Gud-Nor-1} and \cite{Gud-Sve-6} the authors introduce a method for constructing left-invariant conformal foliations with minimal leaves of codimension 2.
-These produce local complex-valued harmonic morphisms on the Lie groups $G$ involved.
+These produce local complex-valued harmonic morphisms on the Lie groups involved.
 This technique gives an extensive collection of new solutions to our non-linear problem in dimensions 3 and 4.
 It even provides a classification of those Riemannian Lie groups carrying such foliation in these cases.
-In this paper we deal with the 5-dimensional case.

-Our foliations are left-invariant, so their integrable vertical distribution $\V=\k$ is generated by a subalgebra $\k$ of the 5-dimensional Lie algebra $\g$ of $G$.
-This splits our analysis naturally into different cases depending on the dimension of the derived algebra $[\k,\k]$.
+In this paper, we consider 5-dimensional Lie groups $G$.
+The constructed foliations $\F$ are 3-dimensional with an integrable tangent distribution $\V$.
+Since this is left-invariant it is induced by a 3-dimensional subalgebra $\k$ of the Lie algebra $\g$ of $G$.
+L. Bianchi classified the $3$-dimensional real Lie algebras up to isomorphy.
+They fall into nine disjoint types I-IX.
+Bianchi's list can be found in Appendix \ref{section-Bianchi}.

-We classify the left-invariant conformal foliations on $G$ with minimal leaves of codimension 2 for which the dimension of $[\k,\k]$ is either 2 or 3.
-The number of solutions grows rapidly with decreased dimension of the derived algebra.
-When this is either 1 or 0 the solutions are so many that it is impossible to list them all in this short paper.

-If $\k$ is semisimple, i.e. either $\su 2$ or $\slr 2$, then the solutions form a single 7-dimensional family as stated in Theorems \ref{theo-SU2} and \ref{theo-SL2}.
-The corresponding foliations are all Riemannian.
-For $\k=\su 2$ they are even totally geodesic, in contrast to the case of $\k=\slr 2$.
-When the derived algebra $[\k,\k]$ is of dimension 2 we obtain a rich collection of new examples.